Skip to main content

 Cassava

-Starchy root vegetable eaten boiled, fried, or pounded.
-Common in eastern Uganda.
-Provides energy-rich carbohydrates.
-Often served alongside stews or groundnut sauce.
+A starchy root eaten boiled, fried, or pounded, and especially common in eastern Uganda.
+It is an energy-dense carbohydrate, usually served with stews or groundnut sauce.

 Sweet Potatoes